-234 Sutter's Place, 161 Cal.
+235 Sutter's Place, 161 Cal.
 App.
 4th at 1375.

-236 See Times Mirror Co., 53 Cal.
+237 See Times Mirror Co., 53 Cal.
 3d at 1339 fn.
 9-10 (noting that these records might arguably be exempt under the mental process principle through operation of Section 7927.705).

-237 Gov't Code § 7927.500.
+238 Gov't Code § 7927.500.
 For a discussion on the conditions that must be met to utilize Section 7927.500, see pages 10-12 of this Handbook.

-possession of the agency and may be subject to disclosure.
+There are a few caveats, however.
+First, note that deleting an email is not the end of the story.
+Popular email programs such as Microsoft Outlook have "deleted items" folders that retain messages for a time after "deletion," in order to give the user an opportunity to "undo" an accidental deletion.
+If a local agency received a request for an email that had been deleted, but was still on the computer in the "deleted items" folder, it technically would still be in the possession of the agency and may be subject to disclosure.
 To eliminate this potential issue from arising, an agency must ensure that the deletion becomes final and irreversible.
 If the agency desires or is required to save a copy of certain emails, then it should print and file such emails, or store them electronically in a location that is not subject to automatic purging.